 Eccl.
 6:1 There is an evil that I have seen under the sun, and it lies heavy on mankind: 2 a man to whom God gives wealth, possessions, and honor, so that he lacks nothing of all that he desires, yet God does not give him power to enjoy them, but a stranger enjoys them.
 This is vanity; it is a grievous evil.

 Here Solomon separates the things we receive from God (the person receives wealth, possessions and honour from God) from the enjoyment of those things (God does not give him power to enjoy them).
 In other words, the enjoyment of a thing is a separate property that is not in the thing itself, but is a separate gift of God.
 The joy is unconnected to the stuff.
+In other words, the one who is taught contentment by the Lord receives a gift greater than wealth, for through the eye of contentment, even the little we possess will seem to us to be more than enough.
+To the discontent however, all the wealth of the world will seem to be but poverty.

 You Can Have it All and Still Have Nothing